FJalk16/GeoGebra-Mass-Spring-simulation/README.md

 A detailed description of the step-by-step procedure students followed while using the simulation, including the full 13-item evaluation questionnaire.
 Placeholders indicate where corresponding figures and response charts should be inserted.

 ### 2. `Study.xlsx`
 A spreadsheet containing raw and processed data from student responses to Questions 1–9.
-Includes values of gravitational acceleration, measured periods, calculated spring constants, and percentage errors.
+Includes values of gravitational acceleration, calculated spring constants, and percentage errors.

 ## 🔍 Citation and Use
 This repository is part of the supplemental material referenced in the article.
 See citation below for reference format.